 Please fill out the form as completely as possible for us to best assist you.

-*See below the form to learn more about business interruption in relation to the insurance claim process.
+*To learn more about business interruption in relation to the insurance claim process keep scrolling.

 The Novel Coronavirus (COVID-19) has already impacted the life of the majority of people in the world.
 The World Health Organization (WHO) has officially declared the outbreak as a global pandemic.
 Many businesses, large and small, have experienced an interruption to their business due to this virus.
 The losses we have seen, while significant for some, are simply the beginning of the bell curve.
 For many, the loss will be too great to return from.

 This virus has and will interrupt supply chains, production, clients and revenue with almost no industries being left unscathed.
 Accordingly, there will likely be an unprecedented increase in insurance claims.
 Some insurance companies themselves and re-insurers may not make it through this either.
 Whether these claims will be covered depends on several factors beginning with the terms and conditions of specific policies, and the exclusions and riders defined by these policies.

 Let’s back up a moment.
 Back in 2003 Severe Acute Respiratory Syndrome (SARS) put the insurance industry on notice when Mandarin Oriental International, Ltd. received $16 million from its business losses due to business interruption from SARS.
 Many carriers scrambled to update their policies to exclude certain types of communicable diseases.
 But many did not.
 And depending on the wording of those that did update their policies, coronavirus may still be covered.
 Policy language is going to be paramount as these terms are challenged in the months and years that lie ahead.

 In another SARS-related case, the Court of Final Appeal ruled the insurance company’s liability was limited to the amount of disruption caused after the contagious disease was “required by law to be notified to an authority.”